European Art

 Hendrik Petrus Berlage and Henry van de Velde, St. Hubertus Hunting Lodge, National Park De Hoge Veluwe, Netherlands.
 Wikimedia Commons.

-Berlage began work in 1915 on the design and construction of the St. Hubertus hunting lodge, Kröller-Müller’s country residence.
-Helene chose him because she liked his style.
-Also, she liked the idea that something majestic doesn’t have to be built by the aristocracy, but by a merchant.
-However, in 1919 Berlage resigned after finishing the building of the lodge.
+H. P. Berlage began work in 1915 on the design and construction of the St. Hubertus Hunting Lodge, Kröller-Müller’s country residence.
+Helene Kröller-Müller chose him because she liked his style.
+Also, she liked the idea that something majestic didn’t have to be built by the aristocracy but by a merchant.
+Unfortunately, in 1919, Berlage resigned after finishing the lodge building.

-Afterwards Helene asked the Flemish architect Henry van de Velde to build the museum.
+Afterward, Helene Kröller-Müller asked the Flemish architect Henry van de Velde to build the museum.
 The foundations were laid in 1921.
-Then the bankruptcy of Müller & Co. and the resulting financial crisis stopped her plans.
-Therefore, in 1928, Anton and Helene created the Kröller-Müller Foundation to protect the collection and the estates.
+Then, the bankruptcy of Müller & Co. and the resulting financial crisis stopped her plans.
+As a result, in 1928, Anton and Helene created the Kröller-Müller Foundation to protect the collection and the estates.

 He no longer envisions the greatness of the concept.
 He believes the museum won’t be in any proportion to the collection.
 But the museum will be our greatest legacy.